dfithian/dfithian.github.io/_posts/2021-03-08-pruning-unused-haskell-dependencies.markdown

 ## Compatibility

+Update 2021-03-11: Works with Cabal now!

-Currently, the tool is only compatible with Stack and Hpack, but there's no reason it can't work with Cabal, Nix, or any other build tool in the future.
+~~Currently, the tool is only compatible with Stack and Hpack, but there's no reason it can't work with Cabal, Nix, or any other build tool in the future.~~